-Under child employment legislation, young people up to the compulsory school leaving age (the last Friday in June of the academic year in which they turn 16) require a work permit for any activity considered as employment.
-A young person can be counted as being in employment if they are 'contributing to a business carried out for profit', even if the young person is not being paid.
+Under child employment legislation, young people up to the compulsory school leaving age require a work permit for any activity considered as employment.
+This applies until the last Friday in June of the academic year in which they turn 16.
+A young person can be counted as being in employment if they are 'contributing to a business carried out for profit'.
+This may apply even if the young person is not being paid.

 What voluntary roles need a permit?

-All voluntary roles that are 'contributing to a business carried out for profit' will require a permit and this applies even if the profit is used to finance charitable works.
-For example, a young person volunteering in a charity shop or a shop at a museum, where the young person is volunteering in a retail environment, would require a permit.
-Similarly, if a young person is volunteering in a cafe or restaurant this would require a permit.
+All voluntary roles contributing to a business 'carried out for profit' will require a work permit.
+This applies even if the profit is used to fund charitable works.
+For example, a young person volunteering in a charity shop or a shop at a museum would require a permit.
+Similarly, if a young person is volunteering in a café or restaurant this would require a permit.

-In circumstances where a permit is required, only young people over 13 years of age can carry out the role and there is also a limit to the time they can spend volunteering.
+In circumstances where a permit is required, only young people over 13 years of age can carry out the role.
+There is also a limit to the time they can spend volunteering.

 How do I apply for a permit?

-Work permits are free and the process to apply for one is not complicated.
-There is a short application form, available on the Surrey Child Employment pages, which asks for information you will already have about the young person.
-Permits need to be applied for within seven days of the young person starting volunteering, so you can ask them to bring their completed form on their first day.
+Work permits are free and the application process is not complicated.
+There is a short work permit application form, which asks for information you will already have about the young person.
+Permits need to be applied for within seven days of the young person starting volunteering.
+You can ask them to bring their completed form on their first day.